weihaolun/bikesharing/README.md

 **3. Checkout Times by Gender**

-Similar to the previous graph, this page also shows the checkout times, while also divided by genders.
+This dashboard shows the trip durations by genders.
 The gender breakdown is included on this board as a reference.
-The trip duration trend for each gender has similar pattern to the overall users’: peak at 5-6 minutes and mostly within 50 minutes.
-At the same time, we can conclude that the distribution of number of rides among genders also follows the gender breakdown.
+The duration trend of each gender has similar pattern as the overall users’: peak at 5-6 minutes and mostly within 50 minutes.
+Moreover, we can conclude that the distribution of ride counts among genders also follows the gender breakdown.

 <img width="1440" alt="3  Checkout Times by Gender" src="https://user-images.githubusercontent.com/84211948/133383904-ef5057d4-2f1d-444d-9263-ae6883f06f02.png">

 **4. Trips by Weekday for Each Hour**

-The dashboard below contains two graphs.
-The top graph is a heatmap that shows the number of bike trips by weekday for each hour of the day.
-The bottom graph is a bar chart to reference average peak hours during a day.
+The dashboard below includes two graphs.
+The top graph is a heatmap shows the number of rides by weekday for each hour of the day.
+The bottom graph is a bar chart to reference the average peak hours during a day.

 Conclusions from this dashboard:
 1. Weekday morning rush hours are peak times for CitiBike ridings.
-A variety reason can explain this trend, such as many users ride bikes to get to work to avoid possible delays by public transportation, or just for a healthy habit.
+A variety of reasons can explain this trend, such as that many users ride bikes to get to work to avoid possible delays by public transportation, or just for keeping a healthy habit.
 2. Weekday afternoon rush hours are also peak times for CitiBike usage.
 Bike riding is a great way for city residents to surpass rush hour traffics.
-3. It is very interesting to see that Wednesday is an exception and is worth to research the cause behind.
+3. It is very interesting to see that Wednesday afternoon rush hour is an exception and is worth to research the cause behind.
-4. In addition, Friday’s afternoon usage of CitiBike starts as much earlier, as many workplaces allow employees to get off earlier on Fridays.
+4. In addition, Friday’s afternoon usage of CitiBike starts as much earlier, as many workplaces allow employees to get off work earlier on Fridays.
 Friday’s morning / afternoon rush hours are still busy but not as much as the other days.
 5. For weekends, more bike rides are taken between 10am and 5pm.
-People tend to get up later than on weekdays and ride CitiBikes to enjoy the city on weekends.
+People tend to get up later on weekends and ride CitiBikes to enjoy the city on weekends.

 <img width="1440" alt="4  Trips by Weekday for Each Hour" src="https://user-images.githubusercontent.com/84211948/133383928-d1266f38-4223-4765-a798-b897fffe2d29.png">

 **5. Trips by Gender (Weekday/Hour)**

-This heatmap shows the number of bike trips by genders for each hour of each day of the week.
-The usages trends of male and female users are the same as the previous analysis, and male and female share the same pattern.
-Except that the male count of rides is much larger than of female count because of the gender breakdown.
+This heatmap shows the number of bike rides by genders for each hour of each day of the week.
+The usage trends of male and female users are the same as the previous analysis, and male and female users share the same pattern.
+Except that the male count of rides is much larger than female count along with the gender breakdown.
 The pie char of gender breakdown is included on the right side on the dashboard again for reference.

 For undefined gender section, we see a pattern that more users take bike rides on weekends.
 This fact will be analyzed in the following page.